project-trident/trident-website/hugo-site/content/post/void-20.02-available.md

 Yes.
 There have been many changes to boot setup and dataset organization since the ALPHA image.
 These changes are difficult to make without a full reinstall.

 ## I installed the BETA, do I have to reinstall for the Release?
-No need.
-There it only takes a couple simple steps to migrate your BETA system to the RELEASE.
+No. There are a couple simple steps to migrate your BETA system to the RELEASE.
 These steps are listed in the [Migration Notes](https://github.com/project-trident/trident-docs/wiki/Converting-an-install-to-Project-Trident) on the Documentation wiki.

 ## Important notes